Application and Selection Process

 Please email Dr. Juan Riker, Training Director, if you have questions about your application, or call CAPS at (805) 893-4411.

-- Application deadline is November 6, 2020 (Applications will not be accepted after this date)
+- Application deadline is November 6, 2020 (Applicant portal will automatically close on this date at 11:59 pm EST and applications can no longer be submitted after this time)

 - Finalists invited for phone interviews will be notified via email by December 14, 2020